EmeliaMillicent/U.S-Police-Shooting-Analysis-/README.md

 ---

-**Disclaimer:** This analysis is based on the provided dataset from January to July 2015 and aims to provide insights into patterns during that specific period.
+**Disclaimer:** This analysis is based on the provided dataset from 2015 to 2020 and aims to provide insights into patterns during that specific period.
 It does not represent a complete historical trend or encompass all factors related to police shooting incidents.